Gregory of Tatev

+Voskeparik (“Golden Belly”) – a condensed version of the Book of Questions intended for lay readers.

+Karozgirk’ (“Book of Sermons”) – a compilation of 344 sermons divided into winter and summer volumes, completed in 1407.

+Commentaries on the Wisdom Books of Solomon (Proverbs, Ecclesiastes, Wisdom of Solomon, and Song of Songs), presented in a question-and-answer format.
+These were translated into English in modern times.

 In 1397, during perpetual invasions by the Timurids, he completed the Book of Questions, a basic and comprehensive theological outline.

 A monument to Tatevatsi was unveiled on October 16, 2010 in Goris, Armenia.